 Tibet, a most unusual and beautiful region in Central Asia is located at the main part of Qinghai-Tibet plateau.
 Tibet is also a South-West frontier of China and the home to the indigenous Tibetan people.
-With an average elevation of 4,900 meters, it is the highest region on the Earth and this is why it is referred as "Roof of the World".
-At north Tibet borders with Sichuan, Yuannan, Qinghai and Xinjiang; to the south neighbouring to India, Nepal, Sikkim, Bhutan and Burma, and bounded by Kashmir on the west.
-The region covers an area of around 1,200,000 square kilometres.
+With an average elevation of 4,900 meters, it is the highest region on the Earth so referred as "Roof of the World".
+At north Tibet borders with Sichuan, Yuannan, Qinghai and Xinjiang; to the south neighboring to India, Nepal, Sikkim, Bhutan and Burma, and bounded by Kashmir on the west.
+The region covers an area of around 1,200,000 sq. km.

 Tibet Travel Information and Destination Guide

 After centuries of virtual isolation Tibet is cautiously opened up to the western world since last few years.
-Officially, China has only opened the doors for travellers.
+Officially, China has only opened the doors for travelers.
 All foreign visitors to Tibet need one or more permits.
 The basic one is the Tibet Tourism Bureau (TTB) permit, which can be issued to you by Chinese travel agencies that handle Tibet, or by the Chinese embassy in Kathmandu on proof of purchasing a package tour.
 Some parts of Tibet also require an Aliens' Travel Permit (ATP), which is issued by the Public Security Bureau (PSB) in major Tibetan cities like Lhasa, Xigatse and Ali.
 The list of regions that require ATPs changes constantly.

-Tibet is accessible from Nepal both by airandby road.
+Tibet is accessible from Nepal both by air and by road.
 Lhasa, the capital city of Tibet Autonomous Region (TAR) in China, has an airport.
 Air flight between Kathmandu is seasonal from end of March till end of October.
 There are three flights in a week between Kathmandu and Lhasa: Tuesday, Thursday, and Saturday.
 However there are daily flights between Lhasa and Beijing and Lhasa and Chengdu throughout the air.

 Entering Tibet you feel as though you've entered an entirely different world.
 Trip to Tibet is not a common experience as the travelling can be hard, adventurous and often unpredictable.
-Due to the high altitude travellers with a problem of heart, lung or anaemia should consult a physician before to prepare.
+Due to the high altitude travelers with a problem of heart, lung or anemia should consult a physician before to prepare.
 Most people will experience some of the minor symptoms and discomfort of High altitude sickness, until their body adjusts to the elevation.
 This can take from a few hours to couple of days, depending on the individual.
 Very rare cases of acute altitude sickness have been reported.
 Warm clothes are required for the frosty cold of From Oct - March.
 From April - September light clothes are better to make comfortable in hot weather.
-However a jacket and a sweater are advised throughout the year as the weather may unexpectedly change at any time.
+However a jacket and a sweater are advised throughout the year, the weather may unexpectedly change at any time.